Steven7926/GraphQLastic/README.md

         - ```python3 -m venv [name the env]```
         - ``` cd [name of the env]/bin```
         - ``` source activate```
 3. Thats It!
-Now go to the frontend on http://localhost:5173 and start searching to see performance.
+Now go to the frontend on http://localhost:5173 and start searching to see performance